 Lybrate.com has a number of highly qualified Speech Therapists in India.
-You will find Speech Therapists with more than 44 years of experience on Lybrate.com.
+You will find Speech Therapists with more than 43 years of experience on Lybrate.com.
 You can find Speech Therapists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Mrs. A.srividya

 Treatment of Throat and Voice Problems

 Treatment of Hearing Disorders

 Treatment of Speech Impairment

 Language Therapy Treatment

 Language Stimulation Treatment

 Submit a review for Dr. Mrs. A.srividyaYour feedback matters!

 My father have Paralysis in full Right side of the body after the brain struck from last 1 month 20 days.
 Now he hace slurred speech and short time memory loss.
 Physiotherapy is going daily.
 Please suggest How we can treat for paralysis.